tveasey/ann-prototypes/analysis/linear_merge.md

 contain random samples of the full dataset then, as per the discussion above, we expect their quantiles to be very similar.
 Specifically, $l_i \thickapprox l_j$ and $u_i \thickapprox u_j$ for $i \neq j$.
-However, in adversarial cases, such as if different segments contain disjoint regions vector space, we need to be able to detect a problem and requantise.
-We explore two criteria to achieve this based on the definition of quantisation operation.
+However, in adversarial cases, such as if different segments contain disjoint regions of vector space, we need to be able to detect we need to requantise.
+We explore two criteria to achieve this.

 Provided $|l_n - l_o| < \epsilon$ and $|u_n - u_o| < \epsilon$ for some small
 $\epsilon$ then